docs: change meeting times to 24 hour format (#675)

 |LICENSE||1 year ago|

-Talos is a modern Linux distribution for Kubernetes that provides a number of capabilities.
+Talos is a modern operating system for Kubernetes that provides a number of capabilities.
 A few are:

 For details on the design and usage of Talos, see the documentation.